B2 · Upper IntermediateEnglish

 Vocabulary in this lesson

-Tap a word to hear it, or save it to your study list.
+Play a word to hear it, then mark it as known or save it to study.

-Deduction & speculation (must have / may have…)
+Deduction & Speculation (must have / may have…)

 B2